Church Council will hold its monthly meeting on Sunday, November 4th after the worship service.

 You can contact Debbie Tice at:

-Deadline for the January Parish Echo newsletter is December 15th.
+Deadline for the November Parish Echo newsletter is November 15th.

 Please sign up to sponsor flowers and bulletins.
 Cost of flowers is $25 and cost of bulletins is $10.
 Contact Linda Hauck Sheetz or sign-up on the list in the narthex.

 Please note: we have purchased flower vase carriers for you to transport your alter flowers home.
 They will be marked "Property of MLC".
 Please bring the vases back the following week for the next person to use.

 VETERAN’S DAY LUNCHEON

 The Evangelism Committee will meet on Wednesday November 28th at 6:30 PM.